History of Acaster Malbis Memorial Hall

 The hall was a simple building, with a single large room and small kitchen.
 It was heated by stoves until the late 1960s!
 While various works were carried out over the years, such as a new floor, an extension for storage and the addition of a car park, it was not until the early 2000s that the hall took on its present form.
 The millennium was used as an opportunity to raise money towards the modernisation and extension of the hall.
 The whole community supported a wide range of events, from a carnival to a book recording the history of the village.

-The hall has served the community of Acaster Malbis very well over its 90 years and today is a popular venue for a variety of events, from yoga classes to parties.
+The hall has served the community of Acaster Malbis very well over its 96 years and today is a popular venue for a variety of events, from yoga classes to parties, public meetings or elections.